What’s the Hook?

 No matter how frustrating and even maddening the process can be, committing to this one step will keep things from being even more frustrating and maddening down the road.

 Once you have your logline, you’ll have a steady and unerring guide through the whole process of writing your script.
 And you’ll also have the key to selling your script once it’s done.

 Now you have the opportunity to work with Jeff Arch, screenwriter of the blockbuster Sleepless in Seattle, to create a strong logline, turning your idea into a road map that you can follow straight through to success.

 Register for one of his two-hour workshops and receive a personalized small-group experience, working with Jeff and five other students to write a logline that sells.

 Here’s how the course will unfold:

 In this workshop, you’ll learn what constitutes a solid workable logline, with lots of back-and-forth discussion and feedback to write a logline that has a memorable hook.

 Are loglines used for books as well as screenplays?

-Registration fee: $95 for four hours of instruction.
+Registration fee: $79 for two hours of instruction.

 8 to 10 p.m.
 Eastern (5 p.m. to 7 p.m.
 Pacific)